-Take advantage of the residential options available at Swarthmore College summer camps by allowing your kids to truly experience a pre-college atmosphere.
-Parents can vacation in nearby beautiful Philadelphia and visit the historic Independence Mall, dine in the exquisite “Old City” section and adventure to world famous scenic wonderland of Longwood Gardens.
-It is a perfect opportunity for the entire family to visit Philadelphia.
-Tailor the kids summer sleepaway camp experiences to fit your schedule – weekend residential sleepaway summer camps will make your summer camp planning easier.
+At Swarthmore College tech summer camps like Digital Media Academy allow your kids to truly experience a pre-collegiate atmosphere.
+Why not turn it into a family vacation?
+Parents can visit nearby Philadelphia, historic Independence Mall, dine in the exquisite “Old City” section and adventure to world famous scenic wonderland of Longwood Gardens.
+It’s a perfect opportunity for the entire family.

-The Digital Media Academy has industry leading experts to instruct your kids in all digital design fields at all age levels.
+Digital Media Academy has industry experienced experts to instruct your kids in all digital design fields at all age levels.
 Give them the opportunity to get a leg up on the competition by completing these top rated courses and exposing them to the most cutting edge computer applications and equipment.
-You will have access to top of the line software, computers, and video equipment to be working as a true professional in the field would.
-Check out the list of summer camp classes for teens ages 13 to 18: Teen Summer Camps.
-Here’s the link for summer camps for kids ages 11 to 14: Pre-Teen Summer Camps.
-Here’s the info for kids ages 6 – 12: Kids Summer Camps
+In Digital Media Academy’s summer camps teens ages 13 to 18 use state-of-the-art software, Apple computers and Canon video cameras—the same equipment professionals in the field use.

 “Wow!
 That animation looks great!
 Ok.
 Now we’re going to take the animated Flash movie you just created and you are going to import it into Dreamweaver on your web page.
 Let’s all do this together!
 Ready?”